site logo

 MADRID ESTACION SUR <> LISBON ORIENTE via BADAJOZ AND SETUBAL - Operated by Avanzabus

-One daytime journey each way, 7hrs 30 minutes, times vary and it does currently not run every day.
+One daytime journey each way, 7hrs 30 minutes, times vary and it currently does not run every day.

 LISBON - SALAMANCA - MADRID - BILBAO AND SAN SEBASTIAN